-- > Grant recipients are required to present their progress and discuss their open questions at the ETH4D Research Challenge Seminar, which will take place once a year.
-During the seminar, they will also support other grantees' work in peer-to-peer learning sessions. - > Grants recipients must submit a 2-4-page scientific report no later than three months after the completion of the project.
-The report outlines research and other activities conducted with the grant, the results of the research project and the planned next steps. - > Grant recipients shall also submit a financial report, which includes the relevant excerpts from Refine no later than three months after completing the project. - In addition, recipients can choose one of the following deliverables, which has to be submitted/presented to the ETH4D Executive Office no later than three months after the grant period has ended: - o A prototype of a new product or service - o A short video that explains the project to a non-scientific audience
+- Recipients of both grants are required to present their progress and discuss their open questions at the ETH4D Research Challenge Seminar, which will take place once a year.
+During the seminar, they will also support other grantees' work in peer-to-peer learning sessions. - Grants recipients must submit a 2-4-page scientific report no later than three months after the completion of the project.
+The report outlines research and other activities conducted with the grant, the results of the research project and the planned next steps. - Grant recipients shall also submit a financial report, which includes the relevant excerpts from Refine no later than three months after completing the project. - In addition, recipients can choose one of the following deliverables, which must be submitted to the ETH4D Executive Office no later than three months after the grant period has ended: - o A short video that explains the project to a non-scientific audience

-- An article in the ETH Zukunftsblog (or other ETH outlet) - A policy brief that presents the findings to a non-scientific audience
+- An article in the ETH Ambassadors Blog (or other ETH outlet) - o A policy brief that presents the findings to a non-scientific audience